lollo004/Forma/README.md

 ### Static Analysis
 Static Analysis is used here to find as much errors as possible at compile time (AST Construction) and give smart errors.
-My static analysis support ensures that:
+On Formula, static analysis support ensures that:
+- Function is declared before definition.
 - Function definition matches function declaration signature.
 - Function declaration ends with a return statement.
 - Variable exists in current scope on variable reference.
 - Function exists on function call.
+- No arithmetic type conflicts exist.
 Please feel free to try out yourself if errors are recognized before execution or not!

 ---